shizonic/dotfiles-46/README.md

 - Start from `better-defaults' https://github.com/technomancy/better-defaults

-...and build your way up.
+...and build up from there.
 "Spacemacs" and the like will only hinder learning to use Emacs as a platform.
 Starter kits are also insecure, as long as they are using MELPA, and are to be avoided.

 - Use Emacs as a Linux window manager.